gdsc-kwasu/javascript-bootcamp/Outline.md

 - **Exercise and Home Work**

 #### Data Structures: Array and Object
-- Brief Introduction of Object and OOP
+- Brief Introduction of Object.
 - Of Two Ways to create an Object: Object literal and Object.create()
 - Method and Property
 - Revealing String Data Type as an Object